Tomorrow we’ll find out the final results of the presidential elections and the referendum. You can read about the partial results here.

 I believe in democracy.
 I believe in the power of the vote.
-I believe during the Revolution there were people who died for that I would have the right to choose who leads the country and who takes decisions that impact my life as a Romanian citizen.
+During the Revolution, some people died, for I would have the right to choose who leads the country and who takes decisions that impact my life as a Romanian citizen.

 In each election until now, I have voted.
-I have voted for local elections, referendum, europarliamentary elections and parliamentary elections.
+I have voted for local elections, referendum, and europarliamentary and parliamentary elections.
 Still, I have not voted this month.

-Although I spent almost four days this month informing myself on who to choose, it seemed the more I knew, the sicker I felt.
-It just seems to me, that until this moment, each time I had at least one person to vote.
-Even an independent, an obscure party which made a coherent statement of policy.
+Although I spent almost four days this month informing myself on who to choose, the more I knew, the sicker I felt.
+It seems to me that until this moment, I had at least one person to vote with each time.
+Even an independent, obscure party made a coherent statement of policy.
 My greatest joy was when I elected a parliamentary who won and actually continued his work, which I appreciate.
 It was my greatest satisfaction as a Romanian citizen.

 Why didn’t prince Radu Duda candidate?
 At least, then I would have had somebody to vote with, as it says quoted on his website.

 Searching for some criterion to decide upon who’s worth to be the president of a country falling apart, I have found that all the candidates are far from any decent expectations that I, a citizen, would like to have, even as an illusion.

 A survey states that most Romanians expect the president to get the country out of the economic crisis.
 However, as the Forbes article states, governmental intervention in the economic field will only create another bubble.
 Therefore, the real impact of this political choice has a sizeable financial stake, especially since the last government introduced a tax directly pointed to those who constitute the large gross of the Romanian economy: the forfetary tax.